How the Official Oregon Website for Health Insurance Works

 Update: As of 2015 Oregon’s health insurance marketplace coveroregon.com is no longer in use.
 Customers should now HealthCare.Gov and healthcare.oregon.gov to get assistance and enroll in coverage.

-- Starting in 2015: You’ll use HealthCare.gov to apply and enroll in Marketplace coverage.
+- Starting in 2015 and continuing each year: You’ll use HealthCare.gov to apply and enroll in Marketplace coverage.

 - For information on resources available in Oregon you can use http://healthcare.oregon.gov/Pages/index.aspx.